Slam Bradley: Revival

 The character reappeared in Detective Comics #500 (March 1981).
 In a story titled "The Too Many Cooks...
-Caper!", an aging Bradley joined other DC detectives, such as Jason Bard, Pow-Wow Smith, Roy Raymond, the Human Target, and Mysto, Magician Detective in solving the murder of a fellow retiring detective.
+Caper!", an aging Bradley joined other DC detectives, such as Jason Bard, Pow Wow Smith, Roy Raymond, the Human Target, and Mysto, Magician Detective in solving the murder of a fellow retiring detective.
 The character returned again in Detective Comics #572 (the 50th anniversary issue), teaming up with detectives Batman, Robin, Elongated Man, and Sherlock Holmes.

 He appeared in the Superman titles in the 1990s, working for the Metropolis Police Department.
 However, this incarnation of the character was short-lived.
 When an older Slam Bradley later appeared in Detective Comics, it was explained that the Metropolis character was Slam Bradley, Jr.

 In 2001, writer Ed Brubaker and artist Darwyn Cooke revived the character in the four-part serial "Trail of the Catwoman" in Detective Comics #759-762.
 In this story, he investigates the death of Selina Kyle and in the process runs afoul of the Batman.
 This incarnation of the character is a former police officer in his late 50s who has always worked in Gotham City (contradicting the previous Cleveland, New York, and Metropolis settings).
 Bradley then became a supporting cast member in the Catwoman ongoing series.
-He reveals that he has a son, Sam Bradley Jr., on the Gotham City Police Department.
+He reveals that he has a son named Sam Bradley Jr. who is a detective on the Gotham City Police Department.
+Sam Jr. also worked when detectives James Lenahan and Carl Worth in getting close to Black Mask when posing as Smart Bomb.
 Sam Jr. and Selina Kyle engaged in a romantic relationship that produced a child, Helena Kyle.
-The character appears in Darwyn Cooke's 2003/2004 DC: The New Frontier as a private investigator working alongside Detective John Jones, and in Cooke's Solo #5.

 Slam made an appearance during a flashback in the story arc "Heart of Hush", where he was the primary detective in the murder of Thomas Elliot's father.

 Bradley is the main protagonist in the 2022 Tom King/Phil Hester miniseries Gotham City: Year One, a story set in 1961 Gotham involving Slam with Bruce Wayne's grandparents.

-Outside mainstream coninuity
+Outside mainstream continuity

-Slam was featured in the out-of-continuity DC: The New Frontier.
+The character appears in Darwyn Cooke's 2003/2004 DC: The New Frontier as a private investigator working alongside John Jones, and in Cooke's Solo #5.
 He also appeared in Legends of the Dark Knight #5, in which he had to team up with Batman to clear his name of a murder charge.
 This story was released digitally as Legends of the Dark Knight #11-13.